kpsdev1/The-Recipe-Blog/README.md

 - As a User I can reset my password so that I can change it if I have forgotten it or want to change it.

 **EPIC | Register / Sign in and out**
 - As a User I can create an account so that I can add my own recipes and comment on other peoples recipes.
 - As a User I can Sign-in / Sign-out so that can access features when signed in and sign-out so that no one can access my account.

  *Please note that user stories **Search Recipe** and **Like Comments** have not been implemented in this sprint and plan to be in the next one, **Reset password** will not be implemented as of now.*
 - - -

 ### Wireframes
 Below are the wireframes for the site that I created using balsamiq.
-Please note that the website has changed a bit from the orginal wireframes and not every single page is there as i added some pages like the wines section towards the end of the project after the wireframes were created.
+Please note that the website has changed a bit from the orginal wireframes and not every single page is there as I added some pages like the wines section towards the end of the project after the wireframes were created.

 <details>